-Sunday FreakOut: Colts as contenders, Rodgers' dud
+Sunday FreakOut: Steelers solve Brady, Colts rise

 Quickly

-- Plus, Mike Zimmer gets his wish as the Vikings run wild, the Bears are NFC North champs, Derrick Henry steamrolls another hapless defense, some weird and wild stuff from Eli Manning, and more from Week 15’s Sunday slate.
+- Plus, fire everyone in Jacksonville for the Kessler debacle, Mike Zimmer gets his wish as the Vikings run wild, the Bears are NFC North champs, Derrick Henry steamrolls another hapless defense, the 49ers and Seahawks get chippy, some weird and wild stuff from Eli Manning, and more from Week 15’s Sunday slate.

 Reacting and overreacting to everything that happened on Sunday afternoon.
 Get the full Sunday breakdown from Andy Benoit and Gary Gramling on The Monday Morning NFL Podcast.
 Subscribe to The MMQB Podcasts now and it will be in your feed first thing Monday morning